Published on June 10, 2021 – Dr. Alexander Bender, Director – Supply Chain Strategy & Execution at Westernacher

 The Covid-19 pandemic has changed business as usual.
 To ensure operations in omnichannel warehouses, more and more companies are turning to autonomous robotic solutions.
 These solutions help companies in keeping their employees safe during a pandemic.
 They also make companies more resilient in times of labor shortages.
 All while significantly improving key warehouse performance measures such as picks, execution of warehouse tasks, shipped orders, etc.

 In December 2019, Westernacher started a pilot project with a leading fast-fashion retailer.
 The objective was to implement SAP EWM and integrate it with a leading autonomous robotics solution in which SAP EWM would manage key warehouse functions and the robotics solution would optimize execution of warehouse orders and tasks.
 Together with our client and the robotics provider, we executed the aggressively planned project on time, under budget, and at a quality level above our customer’s expectation.
-In this article, we will outline key elements of the solution, discuss the achieved performance improvements, and describe the positive impact of the implementation methodology.

 What did we build?